CNES/sensorsio/README.md

 # sensorsio

-`sensorsio` is a python library provides convenient functions to load Sentinel2 and other sensors data into `numpy` and `xarray`.
+`sensorsio` is a python library that provides convenient functions to load Sentinel2 (Level 2A, MAJA format) and other sensors data into `numpy` and `xarray`.
+It supports on the fly reprojection to a user-defined grid, which makes it suitable for the building multi-modal datacubes.

+# Licence

+sensorsio is distributed under the Apache 2.0 licence, except from modules depending on pyresample, which are distributed under the LGPL v3 licence (irregulargrid.py, master.py, ecostress.py).

 ## Quickstart

 ### Reading a Sentinel2 product

-Reading a **Sentinel2 L2A** product is as simple as:
+Reading a **Sentinel2 L2A (MAJA format)** product is as simple as:

 ```python
 # Import the sentinel 2 module